SamuelCody/real-react-google-multi-lang/README_redux.md

-# react-google-multi-lang with Redux Integration
+# real-react-google-multi-lang with Redux Integration

 A React library to support multi-language translation in React apps using Google Translation API, integrated with Redux for state management.